13 September 2018

 “Check out the three day Laanta Lanta Festival in March which takes place in Lanta Old Town.
 There are plenty of stalls offering unique and strange foods including crickets and cockroaches!
 There are also stages with traditional live music and a fabulous atmosphere.”

 Debbie Dent, Travel Counsellor

 Adjacent to the Royal Grand Palace, Wat Pho is Bangkok’s oldest, largest and most famous temple.
 The grounds contain over 1,000 statues of Buddha, while the temple houses one of the most impressive sights, the Reclining Buddha.
 This 48 metre-long statue is gold plated and inlaid with mother of pearl.
 In the 19th century, Wat Pho became a centre of learning and is considered the birthplace of the traditional Thai massage.
 Visitors today can still enjoy the treatments and learn about the ancient art of Thai medicine.

 Set in the lush Soi Suithep-Pui National Park only 10 miles outside of Chiang Mai, the Mae Sa Waterfall is definitely worth a visit.
 Follow the winding pathway to the waterfall’s plummeting 10-tiered cascades with various secluded areas along the way to relax with a picnic.
 The jungle villages dotting the riverbanks are also fascinating to see.

 “Railay Bay is the perfect place for outdoor adventure.
-The rock faces are perfect for rock climbing and a magnet for enthusiasts, with professionals on hand to help beginners and experienced climbers make the most of their time.
+The rock faces are perfect for climbing and a magnet for enthusiasts, with professionals on hand to help beginners and experienced climbers make the most of their time.
 Diving and snorkelling are also both extremely popular here.
 Railay Bay also has some of the most beautiful beaches where you can relax after your adventures.”